tobydriscoll/udmath305/_notes/linear-systems/20-matrix-algebra.md

 Using the definitions of multiplication, we find that $ \mathbf{I} \mathbf{A} = \mathbf{A} $ and $ \mathbf{A} \mathbf{I} = \mathbf{A} $ whenever the sizes make sense.
 Thus, the identity matrix plays the role of the "unit number" in multiplication.

 Every nonzero scalar has a multiplicative inverse: $a\cdot (1/a)=1$.
-The *inverse* of a square matrix is analogous:
+The *inverse*{:.def} of a square matrix is analogous:

 $$ \mathbf{A} \mathbf{A}^{-1} = \mathbf{A}^{-1} \mathbf{A} = \mathbf{I}.$$

 The zero matrix has no inverse.
 However, there are also nonzero matrices that have no inverse.
-They are called *singular* or *noninvertible*.
+They are called *singular*{:.def} or *noninvertible*{:.def}.
 The simplest example is

 $$
 \begin{bmatrix} 0 & 1 \\0 & 0 \end{bmatrix}.